 He said he had a daughter who resembled me and I forced a smile.
 The interview went on for some time, consisting of him deeming the House Bill a decent piece of legislation and that he didn’t want perverts entering a bathroom to harm someone like his little girl.

 Cars zoomed by on the busy street and the onlookers sort of drifted away until we were done.
 I told him I was half white and half black, and he had this sort of dazed look people get when they hear something amazing, but hard to fathom.
 He summed up his feelings by saying, “Wow, that’s so cool,” and I left him, making my way down the street until I heard shouts from behind me.

-He was a shirtless man with a body that looked like it was once very muscular but had begun to sag with the aging of time.
+The shouts came from a shirtless man with a body that was s once very muscular but had begun to sag with the aging of time.
 I stood my ground as he ran towards me even though everything in me said run from this half naked man.
 But he just wanted to have an interview as well.

 “Just so you know,” he said after explaining why he supported the bill, “People in Asheville are cr-a-zy.
 I’m from New York and people are not as crazy there as they are here.”
 I stifled a laugh thinking yes people here are crazy, like you.
-To my dismay his language was so filthy I didn’t incorporate him into any of my quotes.
+To my dismay his language was so filthy I didn’t incorporate him into my article.

 Most of my time in Asheville found me in the walls of the World Magazine headquarters.
 But in the evening, after lectures, we would go out and practice street photography.

 I love street photography.
-Taking candid photos, unplanned and unadulterated.
+I love taking candid photos that are unplanned and unadulterated.
 One night my fellow reporters and I went out into the warm streets and snapped photos in the lamp light.

 “What’s your favorite memory in Asheville?”
 I asked.